-Yoyodyne, Inc., hereby disclaims all copyright interest in the program 'Gnomovision' (which makes passes at compilers) written by James Hacker. <signature of Ty Coon>, 1 April 1989 Ty Coon, President of Vice
+Yoyodyne, Inc., hereby disclaims all copyright interest in the program 'Gnomovision' (which makes passes at compilers) written by James Hacker.

 This General Public License does not permit incorporating your program into proprietary programs.
 If your program is a subroutine library, you may consider it more useful to permit linking proprietary applications with the library.
-If this is what you want to do, use the GNU Library General Public License instead of this License.
+If this is what you want to do, use the GNU Lesser General Public License instead of this License.